Updated: May 11

-This is the oldest copy of a NT fragment known, called P52, “The John Rylands fragment”, from John 18:31-33 and on the back John 18:37-38.
+This manuscript shown in the video is the oldest copy of a NT fragment known, called P52, “The John Rylands fragment”, from John 18:31-33 and on the back John 18:37-38.
 (Dated by most scholars as early as 120 AD) It was discovered in Egypt in 1920.
 The “P” stands for “Papyri”, the plant that grows along the Nile River that people used to write on before the invention of modern paper.
 We get our English word “paper” from papyri.
 Some scholars have reported some new finds of even older NT Greek manuscripts that are set to be published sometime in 2013.

 It confirms for us the trial of Jesus, the gospel of John as a whole, Pontius Pilate, and the reasons why Christ came and was to die by crucifixion.